solana-developers/anchor-starter/README.md

 The purpose of this program is to demonstrate how to make CPIs and how to use PDAs for signing.

-Additionally, it demonstrates how to invoke the Token program and Metaplex Metadata program from an Anchor program.
+Additionally, it demonstrates how to invoke the Token Extensions program and initialize the Metadata Extension to store token metadata directly on the Mint account.

 ## Frontend